yurasong/yurasong.github.io/index.md

 I was half wet-lab and half dry-lab until my Master, however, I decided to concentrate on bioinformatics rather than keeping experiments.
 When I started my PhD, all of my interests are all related to more computational rather than experimental and I would like to keep continuing finding the answers for my interests.

+My ultimate goal studying bioinformatics and cancer biology is finding the new way to save more people who are fighting with the various type of cancer with less side-effect.
+Even the rare cancer, with lower occurrence, I would like to find a solution.
+In other words, my goal would be same meaning to bring back the happier life for the cancer patients and their family, by using science and technology.

 ## Interest

 *   Understanding of genomic landscape underneath squamous cell carcinoma (SCC) and adenocarcinoma (ADC)